mariaeramos18/real-estate-price-predictor-rj/README.md

-# RJ Real Estate Analysis: Clustering and Price Prediction
+# Rio de Janeiro Real Estate Analysis: Clustering and Price Prediction

 Data analysis and machine learning project to identify real estate price patterns and predict house prices in Rio de Janeiro using clustering and linear regression.